-There are multiple successful treatments for osteoporosis which can improve the density of bones.
-Medications, supplements and exercise are the most commonly considered and have the most articles in the medical literature.
+You can find multiple successful treatments for osteoporosis to improve the density of bones.
+Authors most commonly mention medications, supplements, and exercise.
+These treatments have the most articles in the medical literature.
 The least studied is the high potassium, low sodium diet.

 The most common approach is to take Calcium and Vitamin D, often self prescribed.
 A common treatment among physicians is to give one of several available medications, such as one of the biphosphonates.